svtk/AtomicKotlinCourse/Programming Basics/Booleans/Exercise 1/task.md

 ## Booleans (#1)

-Write down your guesses to the answers for the following boolean expressions and then check yourself using Kotlin:
+Guess the answers for the following boolean expressions and then check yourself using Kotlin:

 ```kotlin
 val a = (178 +  131 > 209 + 99) && false